awsdocs/amazon-rekognition-developer-guide/doc_source/API_DescribeProjectVersions.md

 Required: Yes

  ** [VersionNames](#API_DescribeProjectVersions_RequestSyntax) **   <a name="rekognition-DescribeProjectVersions-request-VersionNames"></a>
 A list of model version names that you want to describe\.
 You can add up to 10 model version names to the list\.
 If you don't specify a value, all model descriptions are returned\.
+A version name is part of a model \(ProjectVersion\) ARN\.
+For example, `my-model.2020-01-21T09.10.15` is the version name in the following ARN\. `arn:aws:rekognition:us-east-1:123456789012:project/getting-started/version/my-model.2020-01-21T09.10.15/1234567890123`\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 10 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 255\.